Search

 Dr. Perrin Michalyshyn

 Hi, I’m Perrin.
-I completed medical school at the UofA, took a trip down the QE2 for family medicine residency at the UofC, and returned home to Edmonton to start practicing in 2023.
+I completed medical school at the University of Alberta, took a trip down the QE2 for family medicine residency at the University of Calgary, and returned home to Edmonton to start practising in 2023.
 My current practice involves outpatient clinics at a Francophone health centre and long term care work on the side.

 Why are you volunteering to serve on this committee?

-Having relied on many of the FFYFP committee’s resources during my own transition to practice, I am keen to give back!
+Having relied on many of the FFYFP Committee’s resources during my own transition to practice, I am keen to give back!
 Near peer guidance and mentorship is extremely valuable but often hard to come by.
-I hope to help expand the FFYPF committee’s reach and scope to support the varied needs of early career family doctors across the province.
+I hope to help expand the FFYFP Committee’s reach and scope to support the varied needs of early career family doctors across the province.

 What about the ACFP’s work do you find most valuable?